 Every moment is auspicious on the Akshaya Tritiya day, which falls on the third day of the bright half of Hindu month Vaishakh.
 ‘Akshaya’ in Sanskrit means ‘that which never diminishes.’
 It is also the birthday of Parashurama, Lord Vishnu’s Sixth incarnation.
-In 2013, Akshaya Tritiya is on May 13.
+In 2017, Akshaya Tritiya is on April 29.
+In western parts of India (Maharashtra and Gujarat) it is marked on April 28.
 Today, Akshaya Tritiya has become the ‘Hindu gold rush’ day.

 Astrologically, it is believed that the sun and the moon are most radiant and best placed on the Askhaya Tritiya day.
 Many devout Hindus choose the day to conduct auspicious functions.
 There is no need to select a ‘muhurat’ on this day as the entire day is devoid of malefic influences.
 Large number of marriages and several new beginnings take place on the day.